gulan/ansiterm-flashcard/README.rst

      {('2*3','6'), ('2+2','4')})    # trash-set
     -- game-over --

-A simple program can read any such history and tell us if it is complete (lively) and correct (safety).
+A simple program can read any such history and tell me if it is complete (lively) and correct (safety).

 In this first version, a shuffle occurs only when play deck is